dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 You don't need to change the name servers when you move your domain from ClickFunnels.

-The only reason you would need to change the name servers is if you are looking to [manage your DNS with another provider](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider), like GoDaddy or CloudFlare, and keep your registration with us.
+The only reason you would need to change the name servers is if you want to [manage your DNS with another provider](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider), like GoDaddy or CloudFlare, and keep your registration with us.

 <info>
 Any changes made to DNS or certificates will only work if the name servers are pointing to that provider.
 If you make changes to your certificates here in DNSimple, but you moved your delegation to CloudFlare, those changes will not be reflected on your site.
 </info>

 <warning>
-You must have an active subscription with the provider you're pointing the name servers to in order for your DNS to resolve.
+You must have an active subscription with the provider you're pointing the name servers to for your DNS to resolve.
 Read [what happens if you stop paying for your DNSimple subscription](/articles/what-happens-if-i-stop-paying/).
 </warning>

 ### Registered

 #### Renew by date

 This is the date a year after you purchased your domain.
-You will own the domain until this date, even if you're not using it.
+You'll own the domain until this date, even if you're not using it.

 To prevent the domain from going into the expiration process we recommend [turning on Auto Renewal](/articles/domain-auto-renewal/).
 This prevents the stress of forgetting to renew your domain.
 We will begin the renewal process a month before the domain expires ensuring everything is set and ready to go before your renewal date.